mattmaynes2/aria/reports/final/3-Technical/2-Requirements/1-Overview.md

     desired values of actuators.
 - Provide a simple interface which allows the homeowner to toggle on/off automated control of devices.
-- Develop a protocol which allows developers to enable new types of devices for use in the system
+- Provide a user interface for controlling the smart devices in the home.
+- Provide a user interface for monitoring the state of the home and the devices in it.